Killing of Victoria Martens: Investigation and trials

 Michelle Martens, Fabian Gonzales, and Jessica Kelley were arrested and charged with the murder of Victoria Martens.
 The three suspects were held on a USD$1 million cash-only bond.
 Martens, Gonzales, and Kelley were arraigned on September 16, 2016.
 Initially co-defendants, prosecutors asked the court to try Martens, Gonzales, and Kelley in separate criminal trials.
 The motion was granted in June 2017.
 They each pled not guilty.
 On August 14, 2017, Judge Charles Brown decided that Michelle Martens would be tried first on July 30, 2018.
 Gonzales would be second in October 2018 and then Kelley would go on trial in January 2019.
 The trials of Gonzales and Kelley were postponed until 2022.

 On June 29, 2018, Bernalillo County District Attorney Raúl Torrez announced that Michelle Martens accepted a plea bargain to one count of child abuse resulting in death.
 Torrez said in a press conference that most of the details regarding the case were "simply not true."
 During the conference, the Albuquerque Police Department announced that a fourth unidentified male suspect was sought in relation to the death of Victoria Martens based on unknown DNA evidence recovered from the scene.

-Torrez said this proves Martens and Gonzales were not present when the murder and rape occurred.
+Torrez said cell phone data proves Martens and Gonzales were not present when the murder and rape occurred.
 Subsequently, Torrez announced nine of the charges against Fabian Gonzales including second-degree murder and criminal sexual penetration were dropped.
 Gonzales faced a series of charges including child abuse resulting in death and tampering with evidence of which he was found guilty.
 Michelle Martens is believed to have falsely confessed to actively participating in the murder.
-Martens was sentenced to 12 years in prison, but was released from prison on October 14, 2025 according to local news outlets such as KOB, KRQE and KOAT.
+Martens was sentenced to 12 years in prison, but was released from prison on October 14, 2025, according to local news outlets such as KOB, KRQE and KOAT.

 Fabian Gonzales was the only one of the three who faced trial.
 He was found guilty of reckless child abuse, tampering with evidence, and conspiracy to tamper with evidence in 2022.
 He was sentenced to 37.5 years in prison, and will be eligible for parole after serving half that sentence.

 Jessica Kelley agreed to testify in Gonzales' trial as part of a plea deal that was struck in early 2019, where she pled guilty to several charges including reckless child abuse resulting in death.
 In April 2022, Kelley was sentenced to 44 years in prison, however, Kelley is expected to serve less than half of her sentence.